-While we’ve seen more and more men show off newly buzzed heads over the past couple of weeks, we can’t blame the pandemic alone.
-According to barbers, the first weeks of spring and the warm weather they bring typically coincide with the time of year that men shed their winter manes in earnest.
-If you’re one of the many guys in need of a trim with no barber to turn to, your first impulse might be to grab the trimmer you already have for your beard — but the two can’t always be used interchangeably, according to the barbers we spoke with.
-“The rule of thumb in our industry is you can always go shorter,” says barber Mike Sposito, who explains that some beard trimmers, even used with their longest guards, will still cut too close to the head, leaving little room to “go shorter.”
+According to barbers, the onset of spring — and warm weather it brings — often inspires men to shed their winter manes in earnest.
+But in the midst of a continuing pandemic, getting things neatened up isn’t as simple as it used to be.
+Many barbershops are still closed.
+And even if they’re open, many people don’t yet feel safe returning for a trim.
+If you’re one of the many guys considering an at-home cut instead, your first impulse might be to grab the trimmer you already have for your beard — but the two can’t always be used interchangeably, according to the barbers we spoke with.
+“The rule of thumb in our industry is you can always go shorter,” says barber Mike Sposito, who explains that most beard trimmers, even used with their longest guards, will still cut too close to the head, leaving little room to “go shorter.”

-The most recommended product by our barbers is Wahl’s Magic Clip, which all of our barbers say is the clipper they use at work, and the first they’d recommend to home cutters.
-According to Mark Miguez of New York City’s Matter of Instinct barbershop, the device comes with eight different guard sizes (ranging from 1/16-inch to 1-inch) that cater to pretty much any length a home cutter may want.
+The most recommended product by our barbers is Wahl’s Magic Clip, which all say is the clipper they use at work, and the first they’d recommend to home cutters.
+According to Mark Miguez, co-owner and barber at New York City’s Friend of a Barber, the device comes with eight different guard sizes (ranging from 1/16-inch to 1-inch) that cater to pretty much any length a home cutter may want.
 Lester Rivera, of Florida barbershop The Spot, adds that the Magic Clip can manage every type of hair, telling us it’s “strong enough to cut through the coarsest of hair, yet still able to deliver precision blending.”
 Another “huge plus” of the cordless clipper, according to Rivera: Its lithium battery, which gives it “almost two hours of battery life” on a single charge.
 Barber Miles Wood Smith agrees about the battery life, and notes that the Magic Clip is “light enough to be able to maneuver around easily by hand.”
+Alejandro “AJ” Albano, a barber at Tuft NYC, has been using the cordless Magic Clip since 2015 and agrees that it is the “lightest, easiest-on-the-wrist clipper” he’s used in his two decades of cutting hair.
 Once you get comfortable with it, Miguez says the Magic Clip can make hair trimming even easier via a lever that you can press to shorten the length of a guard while trimming, allowing you to taper around the ears and the neck without having to stop and swap in a shorter guard.

 Wahl actually makes the majority of the models on this list, some of which also appear on our list of expert-recommended beard trimmers.
 While reporting that story, we asked Fellow Barber founder Sam Buffa why the American manufacturer’s name is so popular among his peers, and he told us there are two reasons: The quality of Wahl blades makes its products “the most bang for your buck,” and those blades often “stay sharp for longer.”

-For a more affordable option that will satisfy anyone in need of an interim cut before they can get back to a proper stylist, two of our barbers recommend the Wahl Color Pro clipper.
-Sposito says it has a “great guard setup,” which takes the form of 13 guards (ranging from 1/16-inch to 1-inch) color-coded by length.
+For a more affordable option that will satisfy anyone in need of an interim cut before they can get back to a proper stylist, three of our barbers recommend the Wahl Color Pro clipper.
+Even though this clipper is on the cheaper end of Wahl’s product line, barber David Kim of Filthy Rich Barbershop in Woodside, Queens, says that you’re always going to get a “professional product” from the brand and that this is no exception.
+Sposito says the Color Pro has a “great guard setup,” which takes the form of 13 guards (ranging from 1/16-inch to 1-inch) color-coded by length.
 (And gives the product its name.)
 The color-coded guards aren’t the only thing that makes this clipper great for at-home cutters: It also comes with two combs and a pair of scissors, or pretty much everything you’d need to cut men’s hair at home.
 Barber Ronnal Lee King also likes the Color Pro — the first clipper he says he ever used — telling us that home use will deliver “an almost-professional cut, without professional prices.”

 We’ve written before about how, in reporting stories on the best grooming tools for men, barbers sometimes tend to favor different brands than normal guys — a preference we’ve learned tends to stem from marketing more than anything else (because some brands are more commercial-facing than others).
-So it didn’t come as a surprise that this affordable gadget from name-brand Philips Norelco is the one that came most recommended by our “regular guy” Andy Baraghani, a senior food editor at Bon Appétit who’s been sharing his self-administered quarantine haircuts on Instagram.
-Baraghani told us he’s used this trimmer both to cut and style his hair for “about eight years now,” praising its ability to “get the job done as fast as possible,” whether he’s trimming hair, sideburns, or beard.
+So it didn’t come as a surprise that this affordable gadget from Philips Norelco, whose beard trimmers and electric razors are also regular-guy approved, is the one that came most recommended by Andy Baraghani, a senior food editor at Bon Appétit who at times has shared his self-administered quarantine haircuts on Instagram.
+Baraghani, who generally keeps his hair on the shorter side, told us he’s used this trimmer both to cut and style it for “about eight years now,” praising its ability to “get the job done as fast as possible,” whether he’s trimming hair, sideburns, or beard.
 The clipper comes with three beard-trimming guards, a stubble-trimming guard, and three hair-cutting guards (3/8-inch, 1/2-inch, and 5/8-inch).